Aesthetic (cosmetic) breast procedures should be performed in the context of healthy, normal breasts.

 - Breastfeeding your baby is advised by many experts.
 Breastfeeding can lower breast cancer risk.

 - Breast cancer develops in one of every nine to ten American women in their lifetime.
 Early detection is important for survival.
 Monthly breast self-examination is advised several days after menses.
 Use both hands to carefully feel all areas.
 Report changes to your doctor.

-- Screening mammograms are advised annually beginning at age 40 unless you are at higher than normal risk or have a positive finding on physical examination.
-Determine with your primary physician when to get a baseline mammogram.
-For women at lower risk of cancer, Dr. Laverson advises a baseline mammogram for women aged 38 and older before cosmetic breast surgery.
-Any abnormality on your own self exam, change in appearance of the breasts, skin or nipple dimpling, nipple drainage, new lump, mass, or density should be reported to your physician.
+- Screening mammograms are advised annually beginning at age 40 or maybe earlier if you are at high risk or if you find a new nodule or lump on breast self-exam.
+Dr. Laverson advises a baseline mammogram for women aged 38 and older before cosmetic breast surgery.
+Any abnormality on your own self-exam, change in the appearance of the breasts, skin or nipple dimpling, nipple drainage, new lump, mass, or density should be reported to your physician.